Commonly used EMS forms:

 Second, motorcycles are not motor vehicles under Michigan law.
 The Michigan no-fault law only covers claims when a motor vehicle is involved.

 1) Owner or registrant of motor vehicle involved

 4) Owner of motorcycle, in none

-* Michigan has what is called coordination of benefits, meaning the health insurer becomes primarily liable for medical expenses and, the no-fault auto insurer is not liable for the medical expenses that the health insurer is required to pay for or provide.
+* Michigan has what is called coordination of benefits, if provided in your policy, the health insurer, excluding Medicare, Medicaid and VA Benefits, becomes primarily liable for medical expenses and, the no-fault auto insurer is not liable for the medical expenses that the health insurer is required to pay for or provide.
 Please consult with your auto insurance agent to determine if you have this type of coverage.

 This information is merely a guideline and should not be considered legal advise in any way.
 Consulting with a qualified Attorney is always your best option.